freenas/freenas-docs/userguide/tn_options.rst

 Support Icon
 ------------

-The "Support" icon, located as the third icon from the left in the top menubar, provides a shortcut to :menuselection:`System --> Support`.
+The :guilabel:`Support` icon, located as the third icon from the left in the top menubar, provides a shortcut to :menuselection:`System --> Support`.
 This screen can be used to verify the system license or to create a support ticket.
 Refer to :ref:`Support` for detailed usage instructions.